rayzor/tracker/README.md

 Based on Tommy's videos at https://learnflutterwithme.com/

-Database is Google Cloud Firestore.
+- Database is Google Cloud Firestore.
-Collection is called 'entries'
+- Collection is called 'entries'
-A document record is created for each user entry
+- A document record is created for each user entry
-The fields in the document are locationID, logDate, quantity, userID The Chart aggregates the Community Entries per week and charts progress.
+- The fields in the document are locationID, logDate, quantity, userID
+- The charting feature aggregates community entries on a weekly basis and charts the overall progress in reducing single-use plastic usage.
-The Chart also shows the individual user usage trends.
+- It also provides insight into individual user trends.

-Communities will be limited in the trial to 10 communities.
+- During the trial period, the app will be limited to 10 communities.

-ChatGPT assist code used - no errors.
+The ChatGPT assist code was utilized and there were no errors encountered.

 ===== Getting Started with Flutter